 Museum of Edinburgh

-You can't miss the colourful facade of Huntly House, newly renovated in bright red and yellow ochre, opposite the Tolbooth clock.
-Built...
+You can't miss the colourful facade of Huntly House, brightly renovated in red and yellow ochre, opposite the Tolbooth clock on the...

-Downhill from Huntly House is the attractive curved gable of the Canongate Kirk, built in 1688.
-The kirkyard contains the graves of...
+The attractive curved gable of the Canongate Kirk, built in 1688, overlooks a kirkyard that contains the graves of several famous...